 Why Trust Byrdie?

-Byrdie contributor Lindsey Lanquist has years of experience in the health and beauty space.
+Byrdie contributor Lindsey Lanquist has years of experience in the beauty space.
 And as an avid shopper, she knows what a bummer a bad product can be.
 That’s why she makes sure to recommend products that are reliable, comfortable, and widely beloved by those who’ve tried them.

 According to our Diversity Pledge, 15% of products in our newly-published market roundups will feature Black-owned and/or Black-founded brands.
 At the time of publishing, we were not able to find any essential oils on Amazon from a Black-owned and/or Black-founded business.
 If you know of one we should consider, please email us at firstname.lastname@example.org and we will evaluate the product ASAP.